How do you define “healthy recipes?”

 Over the past few years, I have become convinced that the government-prescribed diet of the past three decades – a high-carb, high-grain, low-fat diet, was a mistake.
 Unless we’re professional athletes or otherwise extremely active, our bodies do not need and cannot handle these huge amounts of carbohydrates.

-I find that what works best for me is eating low-carb (around 80 grams of carbs per day, so not super low carb), enjoying healthy fats, minimizing grains and sugar, and completely avoiding processed junk.
-If we must define my diet, the closest would be LCHF (low-carb, high-fat), sans the diet soda and artificial sweeteners.
+I find that what works best for me is eating low carb (around 80 grams of carbs per day, so not super low carb), enjoying healthy fats in moderation, minimizing grains and sugar, and completely avoiding processed junk.

 When my husband was first diagnosed with prediabetes, we tried using whole-wheat flour and “healthy” grains (brown rice, quinoa) while keeping our carb intake at around 50% of total energy.
-But his blood sugar kept climbing, so we gradually moved to low-carb, grain-free, and high-fat.
+But his blood sugar kept climbing, so we gradually moved to low carb, grain free, and moderate fat.
 This has worked well to bring his blood sugar back to normal levels, and resolve my frequent hypoglycemia episodes.

 Where do you stand on organic and/or GMO?